J35P312/FindSV/README.md

 Frequency database
 ==========
 The frequency database is a vcf file.
-These vcf files are either multisample vcf files, or they contain OCC or FRQ tags as generated via SVDB.
+These info field of these vcf files contain frequency and allele counts.
 These files may be produced using SVDB, or any SV caller that performs multi-sample calling.
 Additionally, the swegen SVDB files may be used as a database:

 https://swefreq.nbis.se/